This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The Tom Mays unit sits off of Transmountain Road in Franklin Mountains State Park.
 This area is well-developed with picnic shelters and camping areas, although most people seemed to be day visitors.

-There are several hiking tails here, many with nondescript names like “Loop 1”.
+There are several hiking trails here, many with nondescript names like “Loop 1”.
 There were no park publications providing you with an overview of what each has to offer, so you’ll either have to research ahead of time or play a little roulette.

 I came here for the Aztec Caves trail, a short hike (1.2 miles round-trip) leading to caves overlooking the city of El Paso.
 It’s a well-maintained trail that gets steeper as you get higher.
 Still, given it’s short distance, anyone should be able to complete it.

 …except for me.
 I set off and only made it about two-thirds up before waving the white flag of surrender.
 Without getting into too much gruesome detail, I hadn’t realized at the time that the food poisoning I thought I had recovered from was actually a lingering norovirus.
 My GI symptoms were gone, but the lightheadedness, fever, and body aches were still real.
 For now, Aztec Caves is on my “try again later” list.

 Gear for Your El Paso Hikes